Edmund Heldut-Tarnasiewicz: Early life and career

 Edmund Heldut was born on 17 July 1892, the son of John and Victoria from the family of Gajewski.
 He graduated from high school in 1909 in his home city of Radom and then from the School of Wawelberg and Rotwand in 1912 (the school was absorbed by the Warsaw University of Technology in 1951).
 In the latter year, he enrolled at the Ghent University, Belgium and was active with the Riflemen's Association.

 In July 1914, he began work in Kraków as an instructor.
 Upon the outbreak of World War I he joined the First Cadre Company.
 From 20 August 1914 he served in a military branch led by Władysław Belina-Prażmowski later becoming the 1st Uhlans Regiment of Polish Legions in World War I. In this unit, Tarnasiewicz stayed until the Oath Crisis in 1917.
 He was interned and imprisoned in a camp as a prisoner of war in Szczypiorno.
 During the service in this legion, he attained the rank of Senior Uhlan.
 He used the pseudonym of "Heldut", and later took this name as his official name.
 After his release, he enrolled at the Warsaw University of Technology in 1918.

 At the end of the war in 1918, he joined the Polish Army.
 At the beginning of November 1918 he was sent to Chełm, where his loyalty resided with his squadrons who were forming the 1st Uhlans Regiment of Polish Legions once again.
 The organization was based on legionnaires patterns of the uhlans of the Napoleonic period; the Chelm Land was chosen for the new house of the uhlan chevaliers.
 From November 24, he was the commander of the platoon.
-From 8 January 1919 this unit was renamed the 1 Regiment of Chevau-léger by Józef Piłsudski and then 1st Regiment of Light Cavalry.
+From 8 January 1919 this unit was renamed the 1st Chevau-léger Regiment "Józef Piłsudski" and then 1st Light Cavalry Regiment.
 From 20 April 1919, Heldut became the squadron's commander.

-He participated in the Polish-Bolshevik War, during which he was wounded near the river Daugava on 5 September 1919.
+He participated in the Polish–Soviet War, during which he was wounded near the river Daugava on 5 September 1919.
 He was appointed the Poruchik on 1 May 1920.
-For his deeds of war in the ranks of the 1st Regiment of Light Cavalry, he received the Order of Military Virtue or the Virtuti Militari.
+For his deeds of war in the ranks of the 1st Light Cavalry Regiment, he received the Order of Military Virtue or the Virtuti Militari.